+Asset Condition based projects are not included on the RSP Project List; see section 5.3 for more information.

+Asset Condition Project List

+The Asset Condition Project List exists to track cost information for asset condition projects that are being performed by the PTOs.
+These projects are initiated by asset condition assessments that are performed by the PTOs and not the ISO.
+Further detail on estimate ranges can be found in Attachment D to ISO Planning Procedure No. 4.
+The following are the classification of projects that are listed in the Asset Condition Project List:

+A “Concept” Project is under consideration to address an asset condition issue that has been presented to PAC or TOPAC.
+Costs are not provided.

+A “Proposed” Project is where the Asset owner has determined that the solution is appropriate to address the asset condition issue and the solution has been presented to the PAC.
+Costs must be provided.

+A “Planned” Project has met the requirements of a “Proposed” project and where Tariff section I.3.9 approval has been received, if required.

+An “Under Construction” has received the approvals required under the Tariff and engineering and construction is underway.

+An “In Service” project is one that has been placed into operation.

-Inclusion and Update of Projects in the Regional System Project List
+Inclusion and Update of Projects in the Regional System Project List and Asset Condition Project List

-The RSP Project Listis updated periodically, typically three times per calendar year.
-Updates are to the PAC in February/March, May/June and October.
+The RSP Project List and Asset Condition Project List are updated periodically, typically three times per calendar year.
+Updates are usually given to the PAC in March, June and October.
 The Project List and updates are posted on the ISO website.
 ISO asks the Participating Transmission Owners for updated information on the RSP Project List approximately two months before the posting date.
 The PTOs are expected to provide the updated information back to the ISO approximately one month prior to the posting date.
 New projects are added during the periodic updates.

 Planning Advisory Committee Process